aleksandr7937937/Lotus-Flower-GLSL-Fragment-Shader-NoTextures/README.md

 # Lotus-Flower-GLSL-Fragment-Shader-NoTextures

-- This is pure GLSL Fragment shader
+- This is GLSL Fragment shader
-- No need in Textures.
+- No need for Textures.
 The whole scene is calculated and drawn only via code/math
-- No AI/Third party tools used whatsoever
+- No AI/Third party tools used to write this code whatsoever
 - Written by Aleksandr Pogosov
 - 2023 All rights reserved
 - aleksandr7937937@gmail.com